CastielWong/Laboratory/DevOps/Terraform/cloud/README.md

   - Network Watcher, would be created by the system implicitly if not
 - Virtual Machine: check the instance is up and running
     - access via `ssh -i ~/.ssh/<private_key> developer@<public_ip>`
+    - verify the Apache server is up with website via its IP address
+        - note that Azure needs the start-up script to wait for VM get ready
     - verify associated components:
         - Disk: OS Disk, Managed Disk
         - Network Interface: public IP provided